 Portobello Burgers with Swiss Cheese and Avocado made on the grill for the perfect vegetarian burger that's healthy and ready in no time.
 Jump to Recipe keyboard_arrow_down

-Portobello Burgers make the best vegetarian burgers, especially when topped with creamy avocado and Swiss cheese.
+Portobello Mushroom Burgers make the best vegetarian burgers, especially when topped with creamy avocado and Swiss cheese.
 These have so much flavor you won't even miss the meat!
 Served with some Skinny Fries or Carrot Fries for a perfect meal.

-These Portobello Burgers are truly delicious.
+These vegetarain burgers are truly delicious.
 Between the portobello mushrooms marinated in balsamic vinegar and Worcestershire sauce, the creamy avocado, and the melted Swiss cheese - you seriously won't taste a better veggie burger.
 Truth be told, I have been making these for years but they seemed to simple to share.
 However, after lots of requests for portobello burgers, I decided to share this simple recipe.
 The burgers can be cooked on the grill or under the broiler.
 Just follow the same directions for cooking under the broiler.

-The other thing I love about portobello burgers is they are one of the best ways to get meat eaters to go for a meatless meal.
+The other thing I love about these burgers is they are one of the best ways to get meat eaters to go for a meatless meal.
 If you load them up with enough yummy toppings, some people won't even notice.
 And once they do, they will already be hooked.